Lady Apache: Early career (1986–1990)

-EMLL/CMLL (1990–1999)
+Consejo Mundial de Lucha Libre (1990–1999)

-In 1990, Lady Apache began working for Empresa Mexicana de Lucha Libre (EMLL; Mexican Wrestling Enterprise), Mexico's largest and oldest wrestling promotion.
-Her first major match saw her team up with Xochitl Hamada, unsuccessfully challenging Martha Villalobos and Pantera Sureña for the Mexican National Women's Tag Team Championship.
-On August 16, 1992, Lady Apache defeated La Diabólica to win the Distrito Federal Women's Championship, a local championship within Mexico City.
-Her reign lasted 1,365 days, but with very few championship defenses in that period of time, before losing to La Practicante.
-In late 1991, EMLL changed its name to Consejo Mundial de Lucha Libre (CMLL; World Wrestling Council) and, as part of the rebranding efforts, introduced the CMLL World Women's Championship.
-Lady Apache was one of 14 wrestlers competing in the initial tournament for the championship, but was not involved in the final where Bull Nakano defeated Lola González to win the championship.
+In 1990, Lady Apache began working for Empresa Mexicana de Lucha Libre (EMLL), Mexico's largest and oldest wrestling promotion.
+Her first major match saw her and Xóchitl Hamada unsuccessfully challenge Martha Villalobos and Pantera Sureña for the Mexican National Women's Tag Team Championship on May 29, 1992.
+On August 16, Lady Apache defeated La Diabólica to win the Distrito Federal Women's Championship, a local championship within Mexico City.
+After 1,365 days, with very few championship defenses in that period of time, she lost it to La Practicante.
+When EMLL rebranded to Consejo Mundial de Lucha Libre (CMLL) in late 1991 and introduced the CMLL World Women's Championship, Lady Apache was one of fourteen wrestlers competing in the initial tournament for the championship; she was not involved in the finals, where Bull Nakano defeated Lola González to win the championship.

 In mid-1993, the Mexican National Women's Championship was vacated as then-champion La Sieranita became pregnant and could no longer compete.
 The tournament to determine a new champion saw Lady Apache and La Diabólica qualify for the final by winning a torneo cibernetico elimination match on August 14.
 The following week La Diabólica defeated Lady Apache to claim the championship.
 The following year, Lady Apache unsuccessfully challenged long-time rival La Diabólica for the CMLL World Women's Championship but lost the match.
 She would later unsuccessfully challenge Reina Jubuki for the same championship.
 On June 1, 1996, Lady Apache represented CMLL at the World Wrestling Peace Festival teaming with Akira Hokuto to defeat Bull Nakano and Neftali.

 In November 1996, Lady Apache defeated Xochitl Hamada and then Chaparita Asari in a tournament to win the vacant CMLL World Women's Championship, becoming the fifth overall holder of the championship.
 Her first reign lasted 90 days, until Mariko Yoshida defeated her on February 6, 1997, on a show in Tokyo, Japan.
 The CMLL women's division was virtually inactive starting in 1997, with Lady Apache only working six CMLL shows that year.
 In late 1998, Lady Apache defeated Tania in a Lucha de Apuestas match, forcing Tania to have her hair shaved off as a result.
 In 1999, CMLL began promoting their women's division on a more regular basis, signaled by Lady Apache winning the CMLL World Women's Championship for a second time on May 15.
 Lady Apache worked her last match for CMLL at the time on July 4, 2000.
 She left the promotion without losing the CMLL World Women's Championship, which forced CMLL to declare it vacant in August.